-We asked Andy Pratt, Professor of Cultural Economy at City University London, who will speak at the British Council's Going Global conference from 22 - 24 May 2017.
+We asked Andy Pratt, Professor of Cultural Economy at City University London.

 Why are most creative industries based in cities?

 There are two main reasons.
 First, cities provide the critical mass to support an activity.
 You need enough people to form a theatre company, or to fill the seats of an auditorium.
 Cities provide a pool of people large enough to support two or more theatres, not just one.

 Second, cities provide a diverse range of skills, ideas and opinions.
 Artists need the challenge and stimulation of this diversity to produce new ideas and creative solutions.
 On balance, I think that this is even more important.

 Why do creative industries need such huge pools of talent?